BrandArrowLeftBack to Insights

 Currently, the lack of financing commitments from wealthy nations means that closing the deal on existing JETP promises will be hard enough, let alone negotiating a bigger package.
 There are competing priorities and jurisdictions all vying for a slice of the limited climate finance available.
 This needs to change.

-The main conclusion to draw here is that Indonesia needs the following: a bold and ambitious overarching energy transition plan targeted towards early coal retirement, a bigger JETP budget from donors without onerous repayment terms and a concrete commitment to its 2060 net zero target.
+The main conclusion to draw here is that Indonesia needs the following: a bold and ambitious overarching energy transition plan targeted towards early coal retirement, a bigger JETP budget from donors without onerous repayment terms and a concrete commitment to its 2060 net-zero target.
 Crucially, any long-term emissions target must be underpinned by interim carbon budget milestone targets to improve near-term accountability and ensure the power sector stays on track.

 The cost of clinging to coal